Orbital-fury/app-sandbox-web/README.md

 | Add role regarding user and what they can do                                                                    | :x:                  |
 | Try Angular 16 signals                                                                                          | :x:                  |

+## Installation

+Install Node.js ^16.14.0 || ^18.10.0 if needed.<br>
+Run `npm install` to install dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests